simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-09-22
+<br />**Date image released:**  2024-09-23
 <br />**This image is owned by:**
-Anthony Artese
+Brian Valente
+& Greg Stein

-<br />**Title of the image:**  Chicagohenge: Equinox in an Aligned City
+<br />**Title of the image:**  Comet Tsuchinshan-ATLAS Approaches
-<br />**Description for the image:**  Chicago, in a way, is like a modern Stonehenge.
-The way is east to west, and the time is today.
-Today, and every equinox, the Sun will set exactly to the west, everywhere on Earth.
-Therefore, today in Chicago, the Sun will set directly down the long equatorially-aligned grid of streets and buildings, an event dubbed #chicagohenge.
-Featured here is a Chicago Henge picture taken during the  equinox in mid-September of 2017 looking along part of Upper Wacker Drive.
-Many cities, though, have streets or other features that are well-aligned to Earth's spin axis.
-Therefore, quite possibly, your  favorite street may also run east - west.
-Tonight at sunset, with a quick glance, you can actually find out.
+<br />**Description for the image:**  What will happen as this already bright comet approaches?
+Optimistic predictions have Comet C/2023 A3 (Tsuchinshan–ATLAS) briefly becoming easily visible to the unaided eye -- although the future brightness of comets are notoriously hard to predict, and this comet may even break up in warming sunlight.
+What is certain is that the comet is now unexpectedly bright and is on track to pass its closest to the Sun (0.39 AU) later this week and closest to the Earth (0.47 AU) early next month.
+The featured image was taken in late May as Comet Tsuchinshan–ATLAS, discovered only last year, passed nearly in front of two distant galaxies.
+The comet can now be found with binoculars in the early morning sky rising just before the Sun, while over the next few weeks it will brighten as it moves to the early evening sky.
+Your Sky Surprise: What picture did APOD feature on your birthday? (post 1995)
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2409/Chicagohenge_Artese_1320.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2409/Comet23A3_Valente_5672.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).